 From renting a venue for our first school since 2008, are now in our very own school on our own land.

 We began in 2008 with a rented little house on the edge of Kapembwa, a slum area of over 200,000 persons in the most destitute conditions.
-The purpose of the school or learning centres, was to teach women to sew, become dressmakers, so that they would have a tool of trade to be able to afford their own children to school.
-With a small garage at the side of the house, we began our first preprimary school, beginning with 20 children.
+The purpose of the school or learning centres, was to teach women to sew, become dressmakers, so that they would have a tool of trade to be able to afford their own children to go to school.
+With a small garage at the side of the house, we began our first pre primary school, beginning with 20 children.
 These children like the women who came to learn were illiterate, with no hope of ever having an education.

 In 2013 after countless fundraising activities and donations received, combined with a lot of commitment and hard work we built our own school on our own land.
 Alongside our school, an orphanage and volunteer home stay.
 We could have built with mud bricks and galvanised iron roof, but we decided to build a centre that will remain for years to come, to give our children who live without hope, a centre with strong foundations with a presence of strength, stability and peace.
 A refuge, a centre of learning, a home away from home.